-For Commercial Property Owners: Consider inviting flexible uses like co-working or pop-up shops.For Business Owners: Consider organizing to promote the business district; Invite food carts and farmers markets to utilize parking lots during non-peak hours.
+For Commercial Property Owners: Consider inviting flexible uses like co-working or pop-up shops.

+For Business Owners: Consider organizing to promote the business district: Invite food carts and farmers markets to

 GOAL 2: SAFE, ACCESSIBLE STREETS

 - A. Sidewalks, crossings and street lighting on the Main Streets create a safe and comfortable environment for pedestrians. - B. Streets in and around the area offer safe routes for walking, driving, bicycling, and public transportation. - C. Adequate parking serves businesses without overwhelming the pedestrian environment.